google/earthenterprise/docs/geedocs/docsrc/answer/geeServerConfigAndSecurity/configureGeeServer_SSL_HTTPS.rst

       unencrypted HTTP by default.
 However, you may have strict requirements that secure HTTP (HTTPS) be used for all data communications.
-This article provides the steps to configure a GEE Server release 5.1.0 for use with HTTPS.
+This article provides the steps to configure a GEE Server for use with HTTPS.

       We also include the steps required to generate a self-signed SSL certificate for your server but we recommend you obtain a